JihadMotii-REISys/rd-connect-cas-overlay/INSTALL_LDAP.md

 Will the certificate be used for encryption (RSA ciphersuites)?
 (Y/n):
 ```

-* (CentOS) Install the certificatess on LDAP server
+* (CentOS) Install the certificates on LDAP server

 ```bash
 mkdir -p /etc/openldap/certs